nielsdimmers/ProductivityTools/README.md

 + Added the first version of a more complete readme
 + Expanded the commands to contain an easier wordcount command

-# Todo/wishlist

-+ Fix the telegram URL, markup does not work.
-+ Exception handling when either telegram is not working (auto come back alive), or Notion is not working (send error message to user)
-+ Change options using telegram
-+ Add info from opensource parlement to daily list
-+ upgrade to newest version of python bot: ``pip install -U --pre python-telegram-bot`` and still support it
-+ Create a "I'm going to leave the house" list using a telegram command
-+ A graph with my weight